SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-word-formation.md

 ## what is created

 ⟮＿Word formation＿⟯ may either be ⟮＿lexcreation＿⟯ or ⟮＿inflection＿⟯.
+»⟮Lexcreation⟯« (my term) is ⟮＿word formation＿⟯ as the creation of ⟮new ＿lexemes＿⟯.
+»⟮Inflection⟯« is ⟮＿word formation＿⟯ that doesn't create new lexemes.
 Ergo, ⟮＿word formation＿⟯ may be used to ⟮express⟯ ⟮c_;＿lexemes＿⟯, ⟮c_;＿grammemes＿⟯ or ⟮c_;a combination of both⟯.